-A Hawaii (HI) quitclaim deed allows a property’s owner (grantor) to quickly transfer ownership of a property to another party (grantee), without any sort of guarantee of ownership or title discovery process.
-This is a type of deed transfer often used to move property between family members or other trusted parties.
+A Hawaii (HI) Quitclaim Deed allows a property’s owner (grantor) to quickly transfer ownership of a property to another party (grantee) without any sort of guarantee of ownership or title discovery process.

 Important Laws & Requirements

-- Signing: Per § 502-41 quitclaim deeds in Hawaii must be signed with the grantor in the presence of a notary public.
+Per Hawaii Revised Statutes § 502-41, the grantor must sign quitclaim deeds in Hawaii in the presence of a notary public.

 How to Write & File a Quitclaim Deed in Hawaii